You can teach trans voice lessons too!

 Use your singing teacher skills to spread trans joy throughout your community.

 This course is a 5-week live program that is run once per year.
-Registration for the latest cohort is now closed.
-Fill out the form below to be notified when registration opens again.
+Applications for the 2024 cohort are now closed.

 (or 5 monthly payments of $139.40 USD)